jdsimard/py-linear-DAEs/README.md

 # Linear DAEs and Bode plots in Python

-Tools for representing systems of linear DAEs and ODEs, and for plotting their frequency responses.
+Tools for representing systems of linear DAEs and ODEs of the form (square or rectangular)

+$$E \dot{x} = A x + B u, \quad y = C x + D u,$$

+and for generating their Bode plots / frequency responses associated the transfer matrix
+$$H(s) = C (s E - A)^{-1} B + D.$$

 # Basic Usage

-To use, import the 'linear_daes' directory in the repository root.
+To use, ensure the directory 'linear_daes' ('.\linear_daes' in this repo) is found in your Python search path, make sure that Matplotlib, NumPy, and SciPy are installed (see '.\env\py-linear-daes-env.yml' for a conda environment that can be imported).

-Create system matrices as ndarrays of dimension 2 in numpy, then you can create a system object
+Create system matrices as ndarrays of dimension 2 in NumPy, then you can create a LinearDAE object representing the system.
 ```
 import numpy as np
 import linear_daes as ld